SkylineCommunications/dataminer-docs/connector-help/connector_help/WISI General Platform.md

 - **IPv4 Syslog Server Address:** The IPv4 network address of the remote syslog server.
 - **IPv6 Syslog Server Address:** The IPv6 network address of the remote syslog server.
 - **TFTP Server Address Type:** The type of network address of the TFTP server.
-- **IPv4 TFTP Server Address:** TheIPv4 network address of the TFTP server.
+- **IPv4 TFTP Server Address:** The IPv4 network address of the TFTP server.
-- **IPv6 TFTP Server Address:** TheIPv6 network address of the TFTP server.
+- **IPv6 TFTP Server Address:** The IPv6 network address of the TFTP server.
 - **Time Server Address Type:** The type of network address of the SNTP time server.
 - **IPv4 Time Server Address:** The IPv4 network address of the SNTP time server.
 - **IPv6 Time Server Address:** The IPv6 network address of the SNTP time server.